What is SSP’s ultimate goal?

 How many learners are in the programme?

-SSP has awarded 581 scholarships since its inception.
-There are currently 310 Scholars in secondary school and 271 SSP alumni.
-In addition, there are 96 Grade 7 learners in our Scholars Development Programme.
+SSP has awarded over 1000 scholarships since its inception.
+There are currently 310 Scholars in secondary school and 1500 SSP alumni.

 What is the racial demographic of SSP learners?